 The diagram below, inspired by Matricis, offers an alternative take on the typical monitoring features that are synonymous with APM:

-APM is used on actively-developed, “in-house” apps (as opposed applications purchased from a third party), typically ones that are directly revenue-generating or are in some other way central to a business’s core function.
+APM is used on actively-developed, “in-house” apps (as opposed to applications that were purchased via a third party) and is typically reserved for applications that are directly revenue-generating or are in some other way central to a business’s core function.
 In addition, these apps are very often ‘cloud-native’.

-Given the enormous growth of web / app-centric business (Amazon, Netflix, Uber etc…), together with the digitization of almost all existing consuming-facing businesses (online banking, online shopping, online government services etc…) and therefore the vast revenue dependant on always available, highly-performant applications, APM is seriously big business.
-This is reflected in extremely rich feature sets and rapid enhancements in their capabilities but also in price tags to match.
+Given the enormous growth of web / app-centric business (Amazon, Netflix, Uber etc…), together with the digitization of almost all existing consuming-facing businesses (online banking, online shopping, online government services etc…), these vastly valuable/revenue generating apps need to be constantly available and without performance issues.
+And for those sorts of apps, APM is seriously big business.

 One side effect of the growth of APM has been to make the world of application monitoring extremely uneven; leading vendors essentially target all their new tooling and features at a tiny percentage of applications, leaving the vast majority of apps, which aren’t appropriate for APM, left with often dire legacy monitoring tools.

 The answer to this question is inevitably defined by what you’re looking to achieve.
 If you’re adopting a DevOps philosophy and are concentrating your efforts on one or two key applications, then APM is likely to be invaluable and there’s a rich and competitive vendor landscape at your disposal.
 For net new applications, APM represents an opportunity to bake application monitoring, measurement and improvement right into the core of your application delivery methodology.